Luzerne Collaborates With NAFA To Present Journey Through Origins And Beyond

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach - 10 October 2023 - Luzerne, an established luxury tableware brand in Singapore, has recently announced its joint collaboration with the Nanyang Academy of Fine Arts (NAFA), a cornerstone member of the University of The Arts Singapore (UAS), in presenting the awe-inspiring art installation, "Journey through Origins and Beyond."
+SINGAPORE - Media OutReach - 10 October 2023 - Luzerne, an established luxury tableware brand in Singapore, has recently announced its joint collaboration with the Nanyang Academy of Fine Arts (NAFA), a cornerstone member of the University of The Arts Singapore (UAS), in presenting the awe-inspiring art installation, 'Journey through Origins and Beyond.'
 This visionary collaboration delves deep into heritage and evolution, inviting visitors to immerse themselves in the rich legacy of Luzerne.

 Luzerne, a trailblazer in bespoke tableware in Singapore , has been serving renowned restaurants, hotels, and chefs worldwide since 2004.
 From enamel plates and bowls to a diverse range of premium tableware, Luzerne's commitment to quality is unmatched.
 With over 75 years of expertise from its parent company, Hiap Huat Holdings Pte Ltd, Luzerne has pioneered fine china production without animal bone ash.
 The brand's commitment to excellence has earned global recognition, making it the preferred choice for esteemed hospitality chains.